integreat-io/integreat/README.md

 with id `user`.
 When casting the `article`, data on the `author` prop will be cast with the `user` schema.

-The `$default` value will be used when the data object being cast to this schema, has not got any value for this field.
+The `default` value will be used when the data object being cast to this schema, has not got any value for this field.
 Default is `undefined`.

-The `$const` value override any value you provide to the field.
+The `const` value override any value you provide to the field.
 It may be useful if you want a field to always have a fixed value.

 When only setting the field type, you don't need to provide the entire object,